frehberg/seq-rs/README.md

 # seq module

-The module `seq` provides the lightweight, generic sequence container `Seq` for unmovable data and is embedded into the program during compile time.
-Elements of `Seq` are stacked on top of each other.
+The module `seq` provides the lightweight, generic sequence container `Seq` for unmovable data.

+The container `Seq` is linking data of hierarchical function-scopes on top of each other, forming sequences.
+A sequence can be embedded into the program during compile time.

 Initially a sequence is empty.
-A longer sequence is constructed attaching a new _head_ to the existing sequence, representing the _tail_.
+A longer sequence is constructed (see `Seg::ConsRef`) attaching a new _head_ to the existing sequence, representing the _tail_.
+The _head_ element has a shorter lifetime, than all elements of the _tail_.

 Multiple sequences may share the same _tail_, permitting memory-efficient organisation of hierarchical data.

+The associated methods `Seq::head` and `Seq::tail` have been defined for convenience reasons only.
+The construction and deconstruction of a sequence is realized by the algebraic data-types of Rust solely.

 ## Usage